nestjsx/nestjs-config/README.md

 <p align="center">Configuration component for NestJs.</p>

 ## Features

-- Load your configurations with globs
+- Load your configuration files using globs
-- Support for different environment configuration, thanks to [dotenv](https://github.com/motdotla/dotenv)
+- Support for different environment configurations, thanks to [dotenv](https://github.com/motdotla/dotenv)
 - Change and Load configuration at runtime

 ### Installation